or scroll for handy tips and a little nostalgia.

 - Add mixture to rice bubbles and stir quickly to combine.

 - Spread out mixture in the slice tin, spreading evenly to the edges and then pressing into the tin firmly with the back of a metal spoon.
-Place in fridge for 1/2 hour.

-- Melt chocolate in the microwave using 20 second bursts. (check and stir after each burst).
+- Melt chocolate in the microwave using 20 second bursts (check and stir after each burst).

 - Pour melted chocolate over the slice and angle tin from edge to edge to help chocolate reach each side and corner of the slice tin.